ARamirezMarti/NoExpiration/README.md

 ### Front-end

 The front will be a mobile application made with Ionic.

-So far this part of the project has not started.
+TODO:
+  - [ ] use .env for  secret keys